Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Experiment details

 \begin{enumerate} \item[(i)] \textbf{Optimal Policy:} The optimal policy has full access to the true set of disjoint parameters $\Theta^*=\{\theta_j^*\}_{j=1}^N$.
 In every round $t$, given the set of backlogged queries $\cal X_t^*$, it selects the query-assortment pair $(x^*, S^*)$ that maximizes the expected departure rate:

-\item[(ii)] \textbf{Random Policy:} In every round $t$, the random policy selects a query $x_t$ uniformly at random from the current backlog and chooses an assortment $S_t$ uniformly at random from the feasible set $\cal C$.
+\item[(ii)] \textbf{Random Policy (RAND):} In every round $t$, the random policy selects a query $x_t$ uniformly at random from the current backlog and chooses an assortment $S_t$ uniformly at random from the feasible set $\cal C$. \begin{itemize} \item \textbf{Random Router Policy (RAND\_ROUT):} In every round $t$, the random router policy selects a query $x_t$ that arrived first among the current backlog and chooses an assortment $S_t$ uniformly at random from the feasible set $\cal C$. \end{itemize}

 \item[(iii)] \textbf{Q-UCB} \citep[Algorithm 1]{krishnasamy2021learning}: This is a MAB-based algorithm designed for the single-item setting ($K=1$).
 Since this algorithm treats all queries as identical ignoring their contexts, it employs a first-in-first-out (FIFO) scheduling rule, simply selecting the oldest job in the queue as $x_t$.
 The algorithm explores with probability $\min\{1, 3N(\log^2t)/t\}$.
 For the assortment selection, it chooses the item that maximizes the upper confidence bound (UCB):